willfarrell/alfred-pkgman-workflow/Compare-Table.md

 Author:  does the site and/or API supply the author
 Popularity:  does the site and/or API supply a popularity indicator, ie number of downloads
 Details: does the site and/or API supply additional details
+Slow: Does it feel slow, request response time
 Notes: Notes related to the any part of the workflow